jeliasson/redwoodjs-on-kubernetes/README.md

 Hi all 👋

-After seeing some posts about self-hosting on [Heroku](https://community.redwoodjs.com/t/self-host-on-heroku/1765) and [Render](https://community.redwoodjs.com/t/using-render-com-instead-of-netlify-and-heroku/728/4) I got inspired to finally take a swing at writing about **Self-hosting RedwoodJS on Kubernetes**.
-If you are a serverfull person that likes to get your hands dirty with Docker, Kubernetes (with some neat tools around this) and GitHub Actions - this read might be just for you.
+After seeing some posts about self-hosting on [Heroku](https://community.redwoodjs.com/t/self-host-on-heroku/1765) and [Render](https://community.redwoodjs.com/t/using-render-com-instead-of-netlify-and-heroku/728/4) I got inspired and decided take a swing at writing about **Self-hosting RedwoodJS on Kubernetes**.
+If you are a serverfull person that likes to get your hands dirty with Docker, Kubernetes (with some neat tools around this) with GitHub Actions as CI/CD pipe - this read might be just for you.
 Head's up tho; It's quite a lot of config. 🤓

 Also; while this is a working implementation that currently supports a production application (maybe a future #show-tell), it leaves some decisions to make on your part.
 That being said, let me know if you want to elaborate on some topics and I'm definitely down to make this implementation better.